-The Bayesian Network, also known as Bayesian Belief Network, is a graphical model that allows the design of stochastic relationships among a group of variables.
-Applications of BN can be found in a variety of fields, from social to economic and biological disciplines [35,63].
-BN permits the usage of different types of knowledge, both quantitative and qualitative, and can cope with missing data considering the uncertainty embedded in the system [2].
+The Bayesian Network, also known as Bayesian Belief Network, is a graphical model that allows the design of stochastic relationships among a group of variables (De Iuliis et al. under review).
+Applications of BN can be found in a variety of fields, from social to economic and biological disciplines (Ismail et al. 2011; Schultz and Smith 2016).
+BN permits the usage of different types of knowledge, both quantitative and qualitative, and can cope with missing data considering the uncertainty embedded in the system (Balbi et al. 2014).
 To construct a BN, several hypotheses have to be made.
 Each hypothesis is decomposed into a set of random variables.
-Each variable can take values within a finite set of states (also known as beliefs), mutually exclusive and collectively exhaustive (MECE) [25].
+Each variable can take values within a finite set of states (also known as beliefs), mutually exclusive and collectively exhaustive (MECE) (Grover 2013).
 The dependency of one variable on another is represented in the network as a directed edge (or link).
 The relationships between the variables in a BN are expressed in terms of family relationships.
 The link starts from the so-called father node and points at the son node, which is the impacted variable.
 The set of edges and nodes builds a directed acyclic graph.
 The network itself is normally learned from data or specified by experts who not only provide the main hypotheses (and consequently the variables to be considered in the model), but also the dependencies between the variables.
 The foundation and the inference process of BN is set in the Bayes' Theorem.
-Given a state b for a variable B and a number k of MECE states $a_j$ , j = 1, ..., k for a variable A, the updated probability is computed as:
+Given a state b for a variable B and a number k of MECE states $a_j$ , $j = 1, \dots, k$ for a variable A, the updated probability is computed as:

+137

+$$P(a_j \mid b) = \frac{P(b \mid a_j)P(a_j)}{P(b)}$$

-$$P(a{j}|b) = \frac{P(b|a{j})P(a{j})}{P(b)}$$ (1)
+(1)

-Once the BN is constructed, we pinpoint that the outcome is highly dependent on the assigned probabilities [35].
+Once the BN is constructed, we pinpoint that the outcome is highly dependent on the assigned probabilities (Ismail et al. 2011).
 To test the robustness of the model and the dependency of the outcome on each father node, a sensitivity analysis is usually performed.
-This allows identifying the most important and impactful variables, leading to consequent emphatic attention in the collection of data for the concerned variables [52].
-For more details, several examples of BN applications can be found in the literature [15,35,38,39,66].
+This allows identifying the most important and impactful variables, leading to consequent emphatic attention in the collection of data for the concerned variables (Laskey 1995).
+For more details, several examples of BN applications can be found in the literature (Cockburn and Tesfamariam 2012; Ismail et al. 2011; Kabir et al. 2016; Kabir et al. 2015; Siraj et al. 2015).

-2.2.
-Dynamic Bayesian network (DBN)
+2.2 Dynamic Bayesian Network (DBN)